3.Accounting Policies and Valuation Principles

 The lease liability represents the company’s obligation to make contractual lease payments and is measured as the present value of precisely these outstanding lease payments.
-While IFRS 16 requires use of the interest rate implicit in the lease in order to calculate the present value, it is frequently not possible to ascertain this interest rate.
+While IFRS 16 (Leases) requires use of the interest rate implicit in the lease in order to calculate the present value, it is frequently not possible to ascertain this interest rate.
 Accordingly, the incremental borrowing rate is generally applied in discounting the lease payments.
 If the outstanding lease payments include fixed payments or variable lease payments that depend on an index or an interest rate, these are taken into consideration in the lease liabilities.
 Variable lease payments that depend on an index or an interest rate are measured at the underlying index or interest rate as soon as this is to be applied.
 If, as an exception, there are residual value guarantees, purchase options or penalty fees, these are to be recognized accordingly in the lease liability to the extent that they are anticipated.
 At Covestro, lease agreements usually include fixed contract terms.
 Additionally, options to extend and terminate the lease exist particularly for the rental of production and logistics infrastructure and of real estate.
 In order to assess whether options to extend or terminate the lease are reflected in the lease term, all relevant facts are examined to determine the existence of economic incentives to exercise or not to exercise these options.
 The lease term is only adjusted to reflect changes in the expectations regarding whether or not such options will be exercised if there is reasonable certainty.
 The effective interest method is used for the subsequent measurement of lease liabilities.
 Using this method, periodic lease payments with an effect on cash flows are divided into an interest portion which affects profit or loss and a repayment portion not affecting profit or loss.
 Lease liabilities are reported in financial liabilities classified as current or noncurrent according to their maturity.

 Overall, effects on income from leases to be recognized in accordance with IFRS 16 comprise depreciation of the right-of-use asset and any impairment losses on the right-of-use asset (operating result), discounting and subsequent measurement of the lease liability (financial result) and in cases in which a lease agreement is modified.
 Such lease modifications can result, for instance, from options to terminate or extend a lease which were previously not explicitly stipulated in the contract.
 Contractual lease payments for leases accounted for in accordance with IFRS 16 are shown solely under cash flows from financing activities.

-IFRS 16 provides exemptions for applying the recognition and measurement rules for leases with a term of less than 12 months, those with a low-value underlying asset or if the underlying asset is an intangible asset.
+IFRS 16 provides exemptions for applying the recognition and measurement rules for leases with a term of less than 12 months, those with a low-value underlying asset, or if the underlying asset is an intangible asset.
 Covestro considers an asset to be of low value if the new value is less than €5,000.
 Leases are not recognized as a depreciable right-of-use asset on the balance sheet or as a lease liability at Covestro for the exceptions referenced above.
-Corresponding contractual payments are shown in the cash flows from operating activities and the same amount is recognized as an expense in the operating result.
+Corresponding contractual payments are instead shown in the cash flows from operating activities and the same amount is recognized as an expense in the operating result.

 For leases in which Covestro is the lessor, a differentiation is made between finance lease and operating lease in accordance with IFRS 16.
 Leases that transfer substantially all the risks and rewards incidental to ownership of the leased asset to the lessee are treated as finance leases.
 At the commencement date, the lessor recognizes a lease receivable in the statement of financial position in the amount of the net investment in the lease and derecognizes the underlying asset from the noncurrent assets.
 The net investment routinely comprises the present value of future contractual lease payments.
 Any lease incentives or variable lease payments that depend on an index or an interest rate to be paid by the lessee, as well as any residual value guarantees or other contractual payment claims against the lessee can be included in the net investment.
 The lessor applies the interest rate implicit in the lease for initial measurement of the net investment or the lease receivable.
 Using this method, periodic lease payments with an effect on cash flows are divided into an interest portion which affects profit or loss and a repayment portion not affecting profit or loss; the interest portion is shown in the financial result.
 The effective interest method is applied for the subsequent measurement of the net investment or lease receivable.
-In an operating lease, the underlying asset continues to be shown under the lessor’s noncurrent assets and depreciated over the useful life.
+In an operating lease, the underlying asset continues to be shown under the lessor’s property, plant and equipment and depreciated over the useful life.
 Lease payments received are recorded as sales.

 Procedure used in global impairment testing and its impact